ptesny/RaspberryPi/vscode.md

 ```

-using the X11 terminal on macOS
+using the X11 (XQuartz) terminal on macOS

 ```
 $ ssh -Y pi@192.168.2.2